N-ord/13-NORD/README.md

 UFO Attack Speed Boost

 * Description: <br>
 It's a flat 2D game, in which you can move up, down, left and right, but only inside the square of the game.
-The game has sidescrolling, and includes the theme "area51" and the mechanic "One Hit Death". <br>
+The game has enemy-sidescrolling, and includes the theme "area51" and the mechanic "One Hit Death". <br>
 The player starts in the desert (as an alien inside a UFO), player will have to fight its way through the military to get to area51.

 * Game Name: <br>